Participants at last year’s Motorcycle Classics Ride ‘Em, Don’t Hide ‘Em Getaway lineup before the Sunday morning ride.

 We’re working on this year’s route through the highlands, and maybe including a repeat visit to Falling Water, Frank Lloyd Wright’s 1937 architectural wonder, a spectacular home built over Bear Run Creek and just 20 miles from Seven Springs.

 RetroTours will once again offer rental bikes from its stable of classic ’70s twins, and if you’re looking for even more adventure link up with them for a round-trip run from their headquarters in Kennett Square, Pennsylvania, for the event.
-We’re looking forward to another special weekend filled with great people, great food and great riding – stay tuned for updates including this year’s special guest!
+We’re looking forward to another special weekend filled with great people, great food and great riding — go here to read more and click here to reserve your spot!